Skip to main content

 #

-• Psyrri — Central, artsy, good value
+• Psyrri — Central, artsy, great value for money

-• Koukaki — Local feel, metro access
+• Koukaki — Local feel, near metro, my favorite value pick

-• Metaxourgeio — Up-and-coming, cheapest central option
+• Metaxourgeio — Up-and-coming area, cheapest central option (but read the neighborhood guide first)

 Money-Saving Tips